suffs811/the-terminator/README.md

 - pers.py - script for establishing persistence on compromised target machine with root permissions

 TO DO:
-- add else: and f.close() to function
+- add else: and f.close() to add_user function in pers.py